 Per-unit ranges for directional planning at moderate volumes:

-Insulated shippers: roughly $3 to $12 per unit depending on insulation type, payload size, and branding
+- Insulated shippers: roughly $3 to $12 per unit depending on insulation type, payload size, and branding.

-Cold chain elements: roughly $0.50 to $4 per unit for gel packs and standard PCMs, higher for calibrated PCMs and returnable programs
+- Cold chain elements: roughly $0.50 to $4 per unit for gel packs and standard PCMs, higher for calibrated PCMs and returnable programs.

-Inner protection: roughly $0.20 to $2 per unit for molded pulp, foam, or thermoformed cavities
+- Inner protection: roughly $0.20 to $2 per unit for molded pulp, foam, or thermoformed cavities.

-Tamper-evident components: roughly $0.05 to $0.40 per unit for tape, bands, and labels
+- Tamper-evident components: roughly $0.05 to $0.40 per unit for tape, bands, and labels.

 MOQs drive a lot of the real economics.
 Custom-printed insulated shippers often carry 1,000 to 5,000 unit MOQs, while stock components can be bought by the case.
 Per-unit cost drops meaningfully at scale but can strand capital if your forecast is off.

 Watch the hidden costs.
-Dimension weight surcharges quietly punish oversized shippers.
+Dimensional weight surcharges quietly punish oversized shippers.
 Warehouse cube eats margin on bulky EPS.
 Damage and spoilage replacement rates are the single biggest hidden cost for under-specified systems.
 A shipper that saves $1.50 per unit but doubles your damage rate will end up costing you more in the long run.

 Frequently Asked Questions